HafsaRahman05/personal-library-manager/README.md

 * Statistics: Display statistics about the library, such as the total number of books and * the percentage of books read.

 # Files
-* ' app.py ': The main file for the Streamlit web application.
+* `app.py`: The main file for the Streamlit web application.
-* ' console.py ': The main file for the console-based application.
+* `console.py`: The main file for the console-based application.
-* ' library.txt ': The file where the library data is stored.
+* `library.txt`: The file where the library data is stored.

 # Requirements
 * Python 3.x